Submissions

 |

-The complete editorial process of AD-Minister, from the initial receipt of the manuscript to final publication, may take approximately six to ten months, depending on factors such as the complexity of the requested revisions, the responsiveness of authors and reviewers, the availability of external reviewers, and the timelines associated with editorial production.
-The journal seeks to carry out each stage within reasonable timeframes while ensuring standards of academic quality, scientific rigor, and editorial integrity.
+The complete AD-Minister editorial process, from initial receipt of the manuscript to final publication, may take approximately six to ten months, depending on factors such as the complexity of the revisions requested, the speed of authors’ and reviewers’ responses, the availability of external reviewers, and the times associated with editorial production.
+The journal seeks to carry out each stage of the process within reasonable timeframes, while simultaneously ensuring academic quality standards, scientific rigor, and editorial integrity.

 - Create a user account on the platform.